TrevorCD/FreeRTOS-STM32F446RE-GCC/README.md

 Author: Trevor Calderwood

 The FreeRTOS STM32F4xx Demo ported to GCC from IAR Workbench.
+Additionally, standard peripheral drivers are updated to the new HAL CMSIS drivers.
-This port is a work in progress
+This port is a work in progress.

 ## Dependencies